The-Wishlist-Co/docs/wishlistSvcAPI.md

-## Find Wishlist Item by Item Id
+## Get Wishlist Item by Item Id
-Returns the  wishlist item belonging to the given wishlist item id If the item does not exist, this method returns a ResourceNotFound error.
+Returns the wishlist item belonging to the given item Id (TWC internal item ID)

+If the item does not exist, this method returns a ResourceNotFound error.

 Endpoint: ```​/api​/wishlist​​/items​/{id}```